Valley Line (Edmonton): Valley Line West (Downtown to Lewis Farms)

 An expansion to Lewis Farms, with the West Edmonton Mall en route, is under construction as part of the 27 km Valley Line.

 The option approved by Council in 2010 has the west LRT extension run from downtown along 104 Avenue and Stony Plain Road to 156 Street, then south on 156 Street to Meadowlark Health & Shopping Centre, and then west along 87 Avenue to West Edmonton Mall and beyond.
 Proponents of this route cited opportunities for transit-oriented development.

 In 2016, the Valley Line West received funding through the Government of Canada’s Public Transit Infrastructure Fund (PTIF) to review the preliminary design that was completed in 2013.
 The funding covers work to determine the most appropriate project delivery method (P3, for example) and to develop a business case for construction funding.

 Preparation work, such as the relocation of underground utilities and clearing of land along the route, began in 2019.

 The Government of Canada provided approximately $948 million for the Valley Line West expansion, and the Government of Alberta in 2020 committed approximately $1.04 billion for the project.
 As of 2020 the expansion was projected to cost approximately $2.67 billion in total.
 In 2020, the City of Edmonton selected Marigold Infrastructure Partners to build the western section of the Valley Line.
 Early construction work began in 2021 and the line formally commenced construction on May 27, 2022.
 It is expected to be completed in 2028.

+Rolling stock

+In February 2016, TransEd Partners was awarded the contract for the Valley Line Southeast project.
+Consortium partner Bombardier Transportation would supply a fleet of 26 Bombardier Flexity Freedom light rail vehicles (LRVs), as well as signalling and other electrical equipment, at a cost of $391 million.
+The first Flexity Freedom LRV was built in March 2018.
+These vehicles have 82 seats each, 8 doors on each side, and each have a capacity of 275 people.
+A total of 26 trains were produced for the line, with 10 delivered in late 2018, 13 in 2019, and 3 in 2020.
+They entered service on November 4, 2023, when regular service on the Valley Line began.

+In December 2021, Hyundai Rotem was selected to build 40 LRVs for the Valley Line West project.
+This order was later increased to a total of 46 LRVs.
+The vehicles are composed of seven sections, and are capable of a top speed of 80 km/h, as well as being designed to withstand temperatures as low as -40 C. The first LRV was delivered on August 1, 2025, and delivery is planned to continue until 2027.